 Shamanism on Lake Atitlan in the Village of Santiago Atitlan

 A local young guide informed us of the presence of Maximon, a highland Mayan deity who worships Mayan Gods, in the village of Santiago on Lake Atitlan.
 If we were interested he would take us there as special shaman rituals were being performed that afternoon.
 Maximon is housed in the home of a different member of the local confradia, or Catholic brotherhood, every year.
-The effigy is a wooden figure clad in colourful silk scarves wearing a Stetson hat, who smokes a cigar and receives offerings of moonshine.
+The effigy is a wooden figure clad in colourful silk scarves wearing a Stetson hat, who smokes a cigar and receives offerings of moonshine whiskey.

-We were just in time to witness a ceremony by the local Shaman.
+We were just in time to witness the ceremony by the local Shaman.
 A local Mayor from an outlying village needed $18,000 to complete the building of his new home.
 He also requested protection presumably from his town folk, we could not really get to the bottom of this.

 The Shaman set up numerous candles in front of Maximon, changed the cigar to a cigarette and set the incense and chanting in motion.
 At times it became quite intense through the foggy haze and in a language which definitely was not Spanish.
+The support men becoming more intoxicated as the ceremony progressed.

 We were allowed to be there for the ceremony and if we wanted we could take photos but needed to pay 10 Quetzales (Guatemalan currency) about USD0.15 cents.
 As the cigarette burnt down and ash formed and just before it fell onto the silk scarves a member of the confradia flicked the ash into a small container.
 When the cigarette was finished it was time to offer up the moonshine.
 Maximon was laid back and the liquid was poured gently down his throat.